Analytical results for uncertainty propagation through trained machine learning regression models: Numerical experiments

 Demand for lithium-ion cells is growing rapidly, in large part due to the expanding electric vehicle market~\cite{kotak2021end}.
 However lithium-ion cells age due to repeated charge/discharge cycles and during storage.
 Once capacity is reduced to below operational limits, typically 70–80 \% of the original capacity, a lithium-ion cell needs to be replaced.
 Aged lithium-ion cells can still be useful for lower power- or energy-density applications, such as domestic energy storage.
 Such cells are called second-use cells or second-life cells~\cite{shahjalal2022review}.
 By repurposing aged cells, the demand for raw materials to manufacture new cells can be reduced and the cost of second-use applications can be decreased.

 For the economically viable application of second-use cells, an accurate and cost-effective method for estimating state-of-health (SOH) is essential.
 SOH refers to the actual charge capacity that can be stored in a cell, as a proportion of the nominal capacity value.
-Furthermore, cells with closely matched SOH values are often grouped together into modules, with module performance limited by the individual cell with the lowest SOH.
-Accurate SOH determination allows grouping of cells with closely matched SOH values, which therefore improves module lifetime.
-Similar considerations apply to the grouping of modules in packs.

 The most common method to determine SOH is by integrating the transient current during one complete charge/discharge cycle at a nominal operating current.
-However this method is time-consuming, which motivates the use of machine learning approaches in which an empirical model that maps a defined set of ageing parameters to SOH is learned from data.
-Various sets of ageing parameters have been identified and used as the inputs for training algorithms; see~\cite[Section 1]{chan2022comparison} for an overview.
+However this method is time-consuming, which motivates the use of ML approaches in which an empirical model that maps a defined set of ageing parameters to SOH is learned from data.
 This case study concerns the use of Electrochemical Impedance Spectroscopy (EIS) measurements combined with equivalent circuit models as a data source for SOH estimation.
 In EIS, the impedance of a chemical system is measured at multiple angular frequencies, so that an impedance spectrum is obtained.

-Various machine learning models have been used for SOH estimation, including polynomial regression, neural networks, Gaussian Processes and support vector machines; see~\cite{chan2022comparison} and references therein.
-In this case study, we investigate the use of linear and GP models to estimate SOH from equivalent circuit parameters derived from EIS.

 It is also important to understand the reliability of any SOH estimation method, which includes obtaining a quantitative assessment of the uncertainty of the estimates.
 Such uncertainty quantification can be used, for example, to ensure reliable decisions are taken in conformity assessment.
 Uncertainty arises from two sources.
 Firstly, there is uncertainty concerning the data used both for training the model and as inputs for a new test measurement.
 Data uncertainty is caused by both measurement uncertainty and cell-to-cell variation in the EIS spectrum corresponding to a particular SOH value.
 Secondly, there exists uncertainty in the choice and fitting of the model describing the relationship between the ageing parameters and the SOH.
-These two sources of uncertainty correspond to the notions of aleatoric and epistemic uncertainty (briefly discussed in Section~\ref{sec:intro}).
+These two sources of uncertainty correspond to the notions of data and model uncertainty discussed in Section~\ref{sec:intro}.

 In Section~\ref{sec:data}, we describe a dataset consisting of SOH and EIS measurements.
 We outline how these measurements were obtained and briefly describe an equivalent circuit model to preprocess the EIS data.
 In Section~\ref{sec:EISunc}, we describe how EIS data uncertainties were modelled and propagated through to equivalent circuit coefficient uncertainties in~\cite{chan2022comparison}, which then become input uncertainties for our own method.